 There is a choice of five different categories of staterooms onboard, spanning across three decks, with 6 suites and 74 staterooms to choose from.
 Staterooms on the Saint Remy Deck are the smallest of the bunch, but are equipped with all of the amenities a guest could need to have a pleasant voyage.
 These staterooms offer picture windows, whereas the larger staterooms on the Avignon and Camargue Decks are more spacious, with veranda or French Balcony.

 All staterooms and suites offer top quality amenities, including marble bathrooms with showers, heated floors, towel racks and L’Occitane toiletries.
 Other features include bathrobes, slippers, flat-screen TV (with infotainment system), safe, complimentary bottled water, handcrafted Savoir of England beds, Egyptian cotton sheets, European duvets and pillow menu.
-In addition, from 2016, suites will benefit from the services of white-gloved butlers, plus suite guests can enjoy a complimentary in-suite spa treatment, a mini-bar and bar set-up, daily fruit and cookies, iPod dock, DVD player, bottle of wine on arrival, free laundry service and indulgent bath products.
+Suites benefit from the services of white-gloved butlers, plus suite guests can enjoy a complimentary in-suite spa treatment, a mini-bar and bar set-up, daily fruit and cookies, iPod dock, DVD player, bottle of wine on arrival, free laundry service and indulgent bath products.
 Suites also have a triple accommodation option available, with sofa-bed to accommodate a third person.